Chicago

 • Do I qualify for a baby formula NEC lawsuit?

-You may qualify for a toxic baby formula lawsuit if your child was subsequently diagnosed with necrotizing enterocolitis after:
+You may qualify for a baby formula NEC lawsuit if your child was born prematurely, was fed cow’s milk-based formula such as Similac or Enfamil, and subsequently developed necrotizing enterocolitis (NEC).

 • What Are The Average Settlement Amounts In The Toxic Baby Formula Lawsuit?